natashagp/natashagp/README.md

 Developer from São Paulo, Brazil.

-All development projects and codes were migrated to Codeberg - https://codeberg.org/natashagp
+Some development projects and codes were migrated to Codeberg - https://codeberg.org/natashagp